Malaria control in Africa - Stan takes action

 Water is nasty stuff some of the time!
 One should decidedly drink beer only!
 It can carry Bilharzia, Schistosomiasis and E Coli bugs to name a few.

 We carry a 1-micron water filter with Silver hydride crystals which is supposed to clean and kill most of the nasties and all our water put into the vehicle tanks will pass through it.
 But I reckon on boiling even the filtered water before we drink it.
-And white water rafting in the Nile will be kept to a minimum to avoid Bilharzia!
+And whitewater rafting in the Nile will be kept to a minimum to avoid Bilharzia!

 Other nasties